RMGiroux/notes/proposal.md

 ##Background numbers

-On my mac, the overhead for a single `BSLS_ASSERT_SAFE` appears to be about 80 bytes (going from 32 bytes for an empty function with an int argument, to 112 bytes for the same function with an assert).
+On my mac, the overhead for a single (unoptimized) `BSLS_ASSERT_SAFE` appears to be about 80 bytes (going from 32 bytes for an empty function with an int argument, to 112 bytes for the same function with an assert).

 Here's the empty function and its disassembly: